hilja/file-batcher/README.md

 #### onEach(args)

-The function is run on every iteration.
-It gives you set of handy tools in the args.
+The function that runs on every iteration.
+It provides you set of handy tools in the args.
 See below.

 **args**